travis-ci/docs-travis-ci-com/source/content/docs/user/database-setup.md

 ### MySQL

-MySQL on Travis requires no authentication.
+MySQL on Travis binds to 0.0.0.0 and requires no authentication.
 Specify an empty username and no password:

     mysql:
       adapter: mysql2